jonifallon/docupaws-client/README.md

 Screenshot of the app:  http://imgur.com/a/Xlc6C

-## Client
+## Technologies Used

 I used bootstrap as a tool for creating a clean, user-friendly interface with the browser template.
 Modals are used for all authentication.
 The interface is responsive and can be used on mobile devices.
-VERIFY THIS

-Pet forms are CREATED WITH (EXPLAIN)

 ## User Stories